SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 Designated initializers can be declared in the context of a class declaration only and therefore can't be added to a class using an extension declaration.

-The second form (also shown in function-style syntax) is used to declare convenience initializers for classes and has the following form:
+The following form declares convenience initializers for classes:

 .. syntax-outline::